Is COVID-19 Stressing You Out? Three Steps to Take Back Some Control

 Use the extra time for activities that are more constructive and less upsetting.
 You could listen to music, practice yoga, meditate, listen to a funny audio book, go for a walk, or do something else you enjoy.

-The CDC also has a helpful resource page titled “Coping with Stress” that you may want to review.
+The CDC also helps a helpful resource page titled “Coping with Stress” that you may want to review.

 Make it about you.
 For some people, stress and anxiety negatively affect immune response.
 Take some steps to boost your immune system.
 Harvard Health Publishing recommends: